kimfucious/sakura/_my_collection/blockquotes.md

 title: Blockquotes
 summary: Various ways to use blockquotes
 category: Sample
-quote: "These violent delights have violent ends."
+quote: These violent delights have violent ends.
 quote-author: William Shakespeare
 quote-source: Romeo and Juliet
 ---